Skip to main content

 --state-file-dstsee belowSpecifies where to save the backup state file to.
 If this points to a directory, the state file is saved within the directory using the same naming convention as backup-to-directory state files.
 If this does not point to a directory, the path is treated as a path to the state file.

-To back up files to Amazon S3, prefix file and directory names with s3://BUCKET/KEY, where BUCKET is the name of the S3 bucket to upload to or download from, KEY is the key of the object to download/prefix of files in the S3 "directory".
-If using the default S3 endpoint, --s3-region REGION must be set to the region where the bucket is located.
+To back up files to Amazon S3, prefix the file and directory names with s3://BUCKET/KEY, where BUCKET is the name of the S3 bucket to upload to or download from, and KEY is the key of the object to download/prefix of files in the S3 "directory".
+If using the default S3 endpoint, you must set --s3-region REGION to the region where the bucket is located.
 If using another endpoint, specify that endpoint with --s3-endpoint-override URL.

 Files are uploaded in parts asynchronously.
 The maximum number of simultaneous asynchronous upload parts across all threads is controlled with --s3-max-async-uploads.
 Each connection to S3 is throttled, so this number may need adjustment to maximize throughput.